TopSecretEric/topsecreteric.github.io/lobbydisplay.md

 ---

-For any maintenance requests or other needs, please text Eric at 940-923-2176.
+For any maintenance requests or anything else, please text Eric at 940-923-2176.

 {: .box-error}
 **Parking:** Please do not park in front of the black portion of the building (Dent Connect).